leonardr/botfriend/bots.sample/crowd-board-games/README.md

 This is a stock RSSScraperBot.
 It creates a post for every item found in an RSS feed.

-To make it post, run the post script.
+To make it post, run the botfriend.post script.

-$ ./post --config=sample-bots --bot=crowd-board-games
+$ botfriend.post crowd-board-games

 The output will be published to sample-bots/crowd-board-games/crowd-board-games.txt.